anandbosedev/android-ci-demo/ReadMe.md

 | Azure DevOps | [Repo](https://dev.azure.com/anandbose/android-ci-demo) | [azure-pipelines.yml](azure-pipelines.yml) | ✅ | ✅ | ✅ | ⛔<sup>[3]</sup> |

 > <sup>[1][2]</sup> *Running emulators in GitLab and BitBucket pipelines are not supported due to lack of [KVM](https://developer.android.com/studio/run/emulator-acceleration#vm-linux) hypervisor.*<br>
 <sup>[3]</sup> *Running emulators in Azure is not supported due to lack of [KVM](https://developer.android.com/studio/run/emulator-acceleration#vm-linux) hypervisor support.
-However, Azure provides a task [AppCenterTest@1](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/app-center-test-v1?view=azure-pipelines) requires paid subscription in [VS AppCenter](https://appcenter.ms/).*
+However, you can refer to the [official solution](https://learn.microsoft.com/en-us/azure/devops/pipelines/ecosystems/android?view=azure-devops) which uses macOS host which can run Android
+emulator and perform instrumented tests (Kindly note this configuration is not vendor agnostic).*

 #### *Feel free to send comments, suggestions, issues and pull requests!*